aka: Lemon Wacky Hello

 - Video here because Sean Hayes acts the hell out of this.

-- Also lampshaded in another episode where Will becomes 'addicted' to his painkillers in the course of a weekend after falling off his "man-clog," exhibiting laid-back behavior which disturbs Grace: "Okay, now you're freakin' me out!!
+- Lampshaded in another episode where Will becomes 'addicted' to his painkillers in the course of a weekend after falling off his "man-clog," exhibiting laid-back behavior which disturbs Grace: "Okay, now you're freakin' me out!!
 There are crumbs on the carpet, your robe doesn't match your socks, and, oh, my God, there's no product in your hair!
 I'm calling 9-1-1!"
-(Episode also features the line "oooh, crackwhores are sneaky!", which this troper finds very quotable.)
+(Episode also features the very quotable line "oooh, crackwhores are sneaky!")

 - In the Mork and Mindy episode, "Mork and the Family Reunion", Mindy accidentally eats an Orkan delicacy called flek, and begins performing spontaneous gymnastics and acting, well, Mork-like.
 Later, Mindy's uncle (played by none other than Robin Williams' Rapid-Fire Comedy idol, Jonathan Winters) eats some and Hilarity Ensues big time.